nickmmark/pupillometer-ghg/README.md

 ```math
 E_{bed} = S_p \times \left( \frac{365 \times occupancy}{LOS} \right) \times f_{use}
 ```
+* Sp​ is the emission associated with one device per patient (kg CO₂e/patient).

+* Occupancy is the fraction of the year the bed is in use (e.g., 0.9 = 90 %).

+* LOS (length of stay) is the average number of days per patient in that ICU.

+* f_{use}​ is the fraction of those patients who receive the device (for example, fraction of ICU patients who undergo pupillometry).

 ## How this repository works
 All analyses and figures in this study were generated using open-source Python tools.
 The workflow models the life-cycle carbon footprint (kg CO₂e) of single-use ICU devices, annualized to per-bed-year values under varying occupancy and utilization.